MicrosoftDocs/win32/desktop-src/DirectShow/avi-mux-filter.md

 ---
 Description: AVI Mux Filter
-ms.assetid: '31d30c91-fc6a-45ec-a2e0-34e6a1e902a4'
+ms.assetid: 31d30c91-fc6a-45ec-a2e0-34e6a1e902a4
 title: AVI Mux Filter
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # AVI Mux Filter

 The AVI Mux filter accepts multiple input streams and interleaves them into AVI format.
 The filter uses separate input pins for each input stream, and one output pin for the AVI stream.

 Video capture or authoring applications can use this filter to save files to disk in AVI format.
-The filter is typically connected to the [File Writer](file-writer-filter.md) filter, but it can connect to any filter whose input pin supports the IStream and [**IMemInputPin**](imeminputpin.md) interfaces.
+The filter is typically connected to the [File Writer](file-writer-filter.md) filter, but it can connect to any filter whose input pin supports the IStream and [**IMemInputPin**](/windows/win32/Strmif/nn-strmif-imeminputpin?branch=master) interfaces.